eForms Logo

 Louisiana Lease Agreement Templates (7)

-A Louisiana rental agreement is between a landlord and tenant for the rental and use of a residential or commercial property.
-The tenant will agree to maintain the property and pay rent on a monthly basis to the landlord.
-The landlord is recommended, before authorizing a lease, to run a credit check on the tenant and verify their income through their employer or past pay stubs.
+A Louisiana rental agreement is between a landlord and tenant for the rental of a residential or commercial property.
+The tenant agrees to maintain the property and pay rent on a monthly basis to the landlord.
+Before authorizing a lease, the landlord will typically run a credit check on the tenant and verify their income.

 Rental Application – To obtain the tenant’s personal information and consent to run a credit check.